-Whatever the reason might be, if you're having problems with swallowing food it can make eating difficult.
-It might mean that you don't want to eat and this means that your body won't be getting all the energy and nutrients it needs.
-It might also mean that you're losing weight.
-All of this can make going through treatment and coping with ovarian cancer even harder.
+Whatever the reason might be, if you are having problems with swallowing food it can make eating really difficult.
+It might mean that you don't want to eat and this means that your body won't be getting all of the energy and nutrients it needs.
+It might also mean that you are losing weight.
+All of this can make going through treatment and coping with your ovarian cancer even harder.

-If you're finding it difficult to swallow solid food you could consider smaller portions of nutrient-rich foods and fluids like smoothies and soups.
-Eating or drinking these will mean you're getting the energy your body needs but making every mouthful count.

-You may also want to consider liquidising your food.
-This is when foods are blended into a liquid.
-It doesn't have to mean all of your food tastes and looks the same: try liquidising each element of the meal separately so you can still notice and enjoy the different tastes and colours.

-You can add extra liquids to food to make the texture easier to swallow.
+- If you are finding it difficult to swallow solid food you could consider smaller portions of nutrient-rich foods and fluids such as smoothies and soups.
+Eating or drinking these will mean you are getting the energy your body needs but making every mouthful count. - You may also want to consider liquidising your food.
+This doesn't have to mean all of your food tastes and looks the same: try liquidising each element of the meal separately so you can still notice and enjoy the different tastes and colours. - You can add extra liquids to food to make the texture easier to swallow.
 Things like milk or tinned soups can help with this and add more flavour and nourishment than water.